yyx990803/pod/README.md

 $ [sudo] npm install -g pod
 ```

-To make pod auto start all managed apps on system startup, you might also want write a simple [upstart](http://upstart.ubuntu.com) script that contains something like this:
+To make pod auto start all managed apps on system startup, you might also want to write a simple [upstart](http://upstart.ubuntu.com) script that contains something like this:

 ``` bash
 # /etc/init/pod.conf